 Philosophy and Religious Studies Club : The Philosophy and Religious Studies Club at Central Washington University is an active group that participates in a variety of activities.
 At the heart of the club are weekly meetings, during which members read and discuss in-depth any number of historical or contemporary writers of philosophical and religious significance.
 While many members are Philosophy and Religious Studies majors and minors, the club also includes a large number of non-majors/minors who have an active interest in philosophy and religious studies.

 CTC : Central Theatre Club is open to any student with and interest in or a love of theatre.
 The club engages in several annual fundraisers, including concession sales in tandem with USITT, in order to support student involvement in regional theatre productions and conferences.

 USITT : United States Institute for Theatre Technology is a local chapter of the national organization currently working toward national recognition.
 The club engages in several annual fundraisers, including concession sales in tandem with CTC, in order to support student involvement in regional theatre productions and regional and national conferences.

 Student Achievement Awards

-Each year at the Awards Banquet, the College recognizes the outstanding achievement of its undergraduate and graduate students.
+Each year at the Awards Reception, the College recognizes the outstanding achievement of its undergraduate and graduate students.
 For a list of the 2014 award winners please click here.